KexinZhu011/phone_book_management/README.md

 - **CRUD Operations**: Users can create, retrieve, update, and delete contacts.
   - Add contacts individually or in batch mode from CSV files.
   - Search contacts by name or phone number.
+Supports fuzzy search.
+For example, searching for "mo" will return results such as "monica."
   - Update contacts.
   - Delete contacts individually, or in batch mode from CSV files, or in batch mode by phone numbers.